telerik/kendo-ui-core/docs/intro/widget-basics/events-and-methods.md

 ### Unbind from Events

 To unbind from a given event, you should keep a reference to the event handler function and invoke the `unbind` method with it.
-Note that calling the `unbind` method without a second argument unbinds all event handlers from the event.
+Note that calling the `unbind` method without any argument unbinds all event handlers from the event.

 ###### Example